araobp/can-bus/README.md

 - Evaluate CAN ==> [EVALUATION](./doc/EVALUATION.md).
 - Developed my original ASCII-based protocol over serial for MCP2515.
 The protocol is mainly for evaluating MCP2515.

-At first, I am going to use [this universal board](http://akizukidenshi.com/catalog/g/gP-08241/) to make a prototype of the CAN adaptor:
+At first, I use [this universal board](http://akizukidenshi.com/catalog/g/gP-08241/) to make a prototype of the CAN adaptor:

 ![universal board](./doc/universal_board.jpg)